arachnetech/homebridge-mqttthing/README.md

 An outlet can be configured as a light or as a fan in the Home app.

+If `history` is enabled and no `getTotalConsumption` topic is defined, this plugin will count the total consumption (kWh) by itself and offers the possibility to reset the counter from the Eve app.
+The interval of `getWatts` data updates should be less then 10min and at best periodic, in order to avoid averaging errors for the history entries.

 ```javascript
 {
     "accessory": "mqttthing",